sharon-chiang/Statistics-Epilepsy-Book/README.md

 # Statistical Methods in Epilepsy
-THis repository holds the R and Jupyter notebook source code for _Statistical Methods in Epilepsy_.
+This repository holds the R and Jupyter notebook source code for _Statistical Methods in Epilepsy_.

+The book is available from Amazon here: https://a.co/d/eDfuxuO

 ## To make a change to the code:
 1. Get your copy of this repository: